 When a campaign ready to go deeper and get more specific than the full history view, they turn to the Network tab on the My Reach screen.
 Here, each user can curate a list of everyone in their own Network.
 When I’ve added someone to my Network, I am taking ownership of that relationship and it’s my job to get everyone on that list to show up and vote.
 Organizers have been doing this with clipboards for generations, but Reach enables that same sort of classic distributed organizing and delegation of responsibility, but tied to the voter file and with lots of yummy data for the campaign!

 While Reach doesn’t attempt to own the conversations that volunteers are having with their friends and family via all sorts of communication channels, it does give volunteers a simple way to initiate a conversation over the most common channels, use a script written by the campaign, and even let the organization know when conversations are happening via other methods.
-In Reach, we call these indicators that users are contacting people “contact actions”.
+In Reach, we call this “contact actions“.

-There are currently three available contact actions that a user can take in Reach: SMS, Email, and External Contact.
+There are currently four available contact actions that a user can take in Reach: SMS, Email, Phone Call, and External Contact.
 Any time a user executes a contact action, Reach stores that information and makes it available to the campaign via the Contact Actions export type.
 Contact Actions (along with saving new survey question responses) also resets the clock on when a user last Reached a person, which is then made visible to that user on the person’s profile.

 SMS, Phone Call, and Email Contact Actions can be triggered by any user who can see a person’s phone number or email address.
 This means either the user has added that contact information themselves, their permissions are “Verified User” or higher, or contact info privacy masking is disabled on a campaign.
 In this case, the user can simply tap the Message, Call, or Email button at the top of the person’s profile screen under their name.
 Reach will redirect that user to their own Texting, Calling, or Emailing app on their phone with the person’s contact info pre-filled.